Breast Milk Pumping: Techniques, Tips, and Benefits

 It’s important to remember that the nipple of your breast is different from that of a bottle, and your baby may have some difficulty adjusting to bottle feeding.
 It can take some time and patience.

-You may want to have someone else offer your little one a bottle, as some babies find it easier to drink from a bottle when the mother isn’t around.
+You may want to have someone else offer your little one a bottle, as some babies find it easier to drink from a bottle when the breastfeeding parent isn’t around.
 Your baby can recognize your scent and voice, which they may associate with breastfeeding.

 How long to pump overall: Just like with breastfeeding, you can continue pumping for as long as you want before weaning your baby off breast milk.
 You may decide to do this gradually when your baby is starting to eat solids, at around 4 to 6 months.
 The gradual approach reduces the likelihood of engorgement or clogged ducts.